Although closely related by responsibilities, seizure response dogs and seizure alert dogs are not the same. So what are the differences?

 Dogs are masters of studying human’s body language, and they certainly are able to detect very nuanced behavioral changes.
 A dog that spends a lot of time with a person who has seizures might likely develop a keen recognition of signs of an oncoming seizure that humans (including the person having the seizures) can’t or don’t.

-Dogs have been successfully able to sense diabetic changes in blood sugars, which researchers attribute to changes in body chemistry smell.
+Dogs have been successfully able to sense diabetic changes in blood sugars (diabetic alert dogs are a specific type of service dog), which researchers attribute to changes in body chemistry smell.
 But nothing has been proven with regard to dogs sensing changes in smell with seizures.

 Seizure alert dogs are said to display unusual signs and behaviors when they detect a seizure.
 These can differ from dog to dog, but usually, they are some of the following: